decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

     ![Split Ticket Buyer config menu](../img/split_ticket_buyer_amount.png)

 1. Pick a session to join.
-Public session names can typically be found on the websites of VSPs that support ticket splitting, or in the ticket splitting chat channels (#ticket_splitting channel on Decred's Slack group or in the Telegram group located [here](https://t.me/dcrtktsplit)).
+Public session names can typically be found on the websites of VSPs that support ticket splitting, or in the ticket splitting chat channels (`#ticketsplitting:decred.org` channel on [Matrix](https://chat.decred.org/) or in the Telegram group located [here](https://t.me/dcrtktsplit)).

 1. Enter the name of the ticket buying session you want to join and your wallet passphrase.
 Then click `Participate` to join the session.
 In the screenshot below, we're joining a public session, `decredvoting1`.
 You can also create private sessions with other participants.
 All that is required to create a private session is for all participants to use the same session name.